TECHNICAL DOCUMENTATION SOFTWARE

 Compliance with the Medical Device Regulation (MDR)

-Digitize processes and minimize throughput times
+Digitise processes and minimise lead times

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-Software for your technical documentation
+Software for your Technical Documentation

-From individual documents to our document management system and process-orientated dossier management – our ‘dls | technical documents’ module effectively supports the creation, updating and management of your technical documentation, e.g. in the context of the requirements of the Medical Device Regulation (MDR).
-Our process-orientated dossier management can be used in a variety of ways, e.g. to create site master files, tool logbooks, drug master files, QM documentation, project folders, validation documentation and much more.
+From individual documents to our document management system and process-oriented dossier management – Our module “dls | technical documentation” effectively supports the creation, updating and management of your technical documentation, e.g. in the context of the requirements of the Medical Device Regulation (MDR).
+Our process-oriented dossier management can be used in a variety of ways, e.g. to create site master files, tool logbooks, drug master files, QM documentation, project folders, validation documentation, and much more.

 How do you benefit from the Technical Documentation software?